-REPORT TO TRUST BOARD Date April 202 pril 2023 Title Philip's St tory - Ex operiences of C are & Volunte ering - Phillip Aldred Author & Exec Lead Sally Dyse on, Volu ntary Services Manager & Pr ofessor Nancy Fontaine, Chief Nurse Purpose For Inform or Information and Discussion Relevant Strategic Commit Relevant Strategic Commitment 1.
-Together, we will develop services so that everyone has the best experience of care and treatment Are there any quality, oper - Quality Yes□ No√ workforce and financial im • of the Operational Yes□ No√ decision requested by this If so explain where these a • Workforce Yes□ No√ addressed.
-Financial Yes□ No√ Identify which Committee/ Identify which Committee/Board/Group nittee: Outcome: has reviewed this document: N/A
+REPORT TO TRUST BOARD Date April 2023 Title Philip's Story - Experiences of Care & Volunteering - Phillip Aldred Sally Dyson, Voluntary Services Manager & Professor Nancy Fontaine, Chief Nurse Author & Exec Lead For Information and Discussion Purpose Relevant Strategic Commitment 1.
+Together, we will develop services so that everyone has the best experience of care and treatment Are there any quality, operational, Yes□ No√ Quality workforce and financial implications of the Operational Yes□ No√ decision requested by this report?
+Workforce Yes□ No√ If so explain where these are/will be Financial Yes□ No√ addressed.
+Identify which Committee/Board/Group Board/Committee: Outcome: has reviewed this document: N/A